10up/jobber-wp/readme.txt

 The Jobber plugin allows you to add a Jobber form block to your WordPress site.
 This block can render either a bookings or request form.

+== Account Setup ==

+To use the Jobber block, you need to have a Jobber account.
+If you don't have one, you can follow [these steps](https://help.getjobber.com/hc/en-us/articles/360042653674-First-Steps-Basic-Account-Set-Up) to create that.

 == Installation ==

 Install through the WordPress directory or download, unzip and upload the files to your `/wp-content/plugins/` directory

 == Using the Jobber Block ==

+= Connect your Jobber Account =

+1. Go to the Jobber settings page in your WordPress admin.
+2. Click on the "Connect to Jobber" button.
+3. Follow the prompts to authorize the connection between your WordPress site and your Jobber account.
+4. Once connected, you will see a confirmation message.

 = Adding the Block =